Frequently asked questions about dancing and menstruating

 MENSTRUATING

-A lot of dancers find it most convenient and comfortable to wear a tampon, but some girls, especially younger girls, opt to wear a thin pad.
+A lot of dancers find it most convenient and comfortable to wear a tampon.
+Some girls opt to wear a thin pad with seamless, invisible panties.
 Wearing a pad is perfectly fine, just make sure to choose one with a high absorbency level.
-Girls that are having their period can visit the toilet at anytime during class, so you won’t have to feel insecure.

 “Ballet should never look predictable.
 When you dance each move you make is a promise.
 Even when standing in preparation you are making a promise that there is a story to be told”